buddhaman/tim_engine/readme.txt

 - Anti aliasing.

-- Use rect packing algorithm to assign uv coordinates to each bodypart. this needs to happen realtime.
 - Otherwise use different texture for each bodypart.
 If thats cheaper.
 Im not sure.
 They need to be resized often They need to be resized often.
 - Draw on bodyparts.
 Create a bit of overhang.
 Select single bodypart to draw on always.